mpv-player/mpv/DOCS/man/options.rst

         Your mileage may vary, this highly depends on the target display, there is no single answer, but try experimenting, you may be surprised.

+``--target-colorspace-hint-strict``
+    When enabled (default), the configured swapchain colorspace (with the hint) will be respected.
+In this mode, the ``--target-*`` options act only as a hint, while the negotiated swapchain format is used for rendering output.
+    This ensures correct results, since downstream processing depends on the signaled colorspace.
+When disabled, the swapchain colorspace will be overridden to match the ``--target-*`` options.
+(Only for ``--vo=gpu-next``)

 ``--target-prim=<value>``
     Specifies the primaries of the display.
 Video colors will be adapted to this colorspace when ICC color management is not being used.
 Valid values